-COVID-19 Vaccine - mRNA Moderna (Moderna) Frozen Vaccine Children 6 Months to 5 Years of Age Immunocompromised and Auto-Immune Disorders At this time, there is no data on the use of Moderna (6m-5yr) vaccine in immunocompromised children aged 6 months to 5 years and those with auto-immune disorders.
-Individuals who are immunocompromised and those with auto-immune disorders who are receiving immunosuppressive therapy may have a diminished immune response.
-COVID-19 vaccine may be offered to individuals in the eligible group who are immunosuppressed due to disease or treatment and those with an auto-immune disorder if an informed consent is given by the parents/guardians after a discussion on benefits and potential risks.
-It is recommended that individuals consult with their primary health care provider or medical specialist for any vaccine related questions, especially regarding the timing of immunization based on the individual's treatment.
-However, consultation with a primary health care provider or medical specialist is not required to receive COVID-19 vaccine.
-Exceptions: SOT clients require consultation with their primary health care provider or medical specialist prior to receiving COVID-19 vaccine.
-HSCT clients do not require consultation as long as the initial clearance letter has been received to proceed with inactivated vaccines.
-Other Considerations Individuals presenting for immunization do not need to be tested for previous COVID-19 infection.
-Immunization of individuals who may be currently infected with SARS-CoV-2 is not known to have a detrimental effect on the illness.
-However, individuals with COVID-19-like symptoms should not go to an immunization/venue in order to minimize the risk of COVID-19 transmission.
-Individuals within facilities who are isolated due to COVID-19-like symptoms can be provided COVID-19 vaccine as long as they are well enough to be immunized.
-It is not recommended that serology testing be completed to determine if an immune response to the COVID-19 vaccine has been mounted in immunocompromised individuals.
+Immunocompromised and Auto-Immune Disorders

+- At this time, there is no data on the use of Pfizer (6m-4yr) vaccine in immunocompromised children and those with auto-immune disorders. - Individuals who are immunocompromised and those with auto-immune disorders who are receiving immunosuppressive therapy may have a diminished immune response. - COVID-19 vaccine may be offered to individuals in the eligible group who are immunosuppressed due to disease or treatment and those with an auto-immune disorder if an informed consent is given by the parents/guardians after a discussion on benefits and potential risks. - It is recommended that individuals consult with their primary health care provider or medical specialist for any vaccine related questions, especially regarding the timing of immunization based on the individual's treatment. - However, consultation with a primary health care provider or medical specialist is not required to receive COVID-19 vaccine.

+Exceptions:

+- SOT clients require consultation with their primary health care provider or medical specialist prior to receiving COVID-19 vaccine. - HSCT clients do not require consultation as long as the initial clearance letter has been received to proceed with inactivated vaccines.

+Other Considerations

+- Individuals presenting for immunization do not need to be tested for previous COVID-19 infection. - It is not recommended that serology testing be completed to determine if an immune response to the COVID-19 vaccine has been mounted in immunocompromised individuals.
 It is still unknown what antibody level correlates with protection against COVID-19, and serology testing in many labs may also not detect antibodies developed as a response to vaccine.
-Serology testing should not be used as evidence to inform whether vaccine doses have been effective.
-Possible Reactions Common or very common: Pain, erythema, swelling at the injection site Injection site lymphadenopathy Axillary (or groin) swelling or tenderness Fever, chills Fatigue, sleepiness Headache Myalgia, arthralgia Irritability, crying Loss of appetite Nausea, vomiting Otitis media Rare:Allergic reactions - Allergic reactions
+Serology testing should not be used as evidence to inform whether vaccine doses have been effective. - Immunization of individuals who may be currently infected with SARS-CoV-2 is not known to have a detrimental effect on the illness. - Individuals with COVID-19-like symptoms should not go to an immunization venue in order to minimize the risk of COVID-19 transmission.